 A view down Miccosukee Road in the springtime shows how this canopy road is one of the best scenic drives in Tallahassee, Florida.

 © Scott Holstein - All rights reserved.
+To license this image, please contact me.

 The Making of Miccosukee Road 4: One of the Best Scenic Drives in Tallahassee